present day

 Different flavours of Linux

-Linux isn't one thing โ€” it comes in versions called distributions, or "distros".
-Each has a different purpose and audience.
+Linux isn't one thing it comes in versions called distributions, each one has a different purpose and audience.

 Ubuntu